lowspaceorbit/QEMU-KVM-Auto-Install/README.md

 # QEMU-KVM-Auto-Install
-Qemu/Kvm Auto Install for arch. more distros coming soon READ THE README.md FOR THE instructions
+Qemu/Kvm Auto Install for arch. more distros coming soon.
+READ THE Wiki FOR THE instructions